massimilianofurlan/website/content/_index.md

 ## About Me

-I am a student at the University of Warwick
+MRes in Economics at the University of Warwick

 ## Research Interest

-I like infinitely repeated games.
+I like infinitely repeated games

-## Nice Equations
+## A Nice Equation

 {{< math >}}
 $$